Meconium aspiration syndrome (MAS) refers to breathing problems that a newborn baby may have when:

 Once the baby passes the meconium into the surrounding amniotic fluid, they may breathe it into the lungs.
 This may happen:

 - While the baby is still in the uterus

 The meconium can also block the infant's airways right after birth.
 It can cause breathing problems due to swelling (inflammation) in the baby's lungs after birth.

 Risk factors that may cause stress on the baby before birth include:

 - "Aging" of the placenta if the pregnancy goes far past the due date

 - Decreased oxygen to the infant while in the uterus

 - High blood pressure in the pregnant mother

-Some babies do not breathe the meconium fluid into their lungs during labor and delivery.
+Most babies who have passed meconium into the amniotic fluid do not breathe it into their lungs during labor and delivery.
 They are unlikely to have any symptoms or problems.